rohanhrk/EXCEL_CLONE/README.md

  <br/>
  ➡ Address Bar and Formula Bar are added in this clone to provide better functionality and user experience. <br/>
- &nbsp 👉 Address bar provides the user the address of the cell on which user is currently working on.
+  👉 Address bar provides the user the address of the cell on which user is currently working on.
  <br/>
  <br/>
- &nbsp 👉 Formula Bar provides the user access to evaluate ALL BASIC MATHEMATICAL operations on one or more cells.
+  👉 Formula Bar provides the user access to evaluate ALL BASIC MATHEMATICAL operations on one or more cells.

 ## Sheets
 ![Screenshot (280)](https://user-images.githubusercontent.com/72231697/186745971-1160bad0-804a-43b9-a7f9-a83ac29d5b85.png)
 <br/>
-&nbsp<br/> 👉 User can use n numbers of unique sheets in a single Excel page. <br/>
+  👉 User can use n numbers of unique sheets in a single Excel page. <br/>
-&nbsp<br/> 👉 Each sheet will act as a complete new sheet, and whole excel page can be saved and accessed together.
+  👉 Each sheet will act as a complete new sheet, and whole excel page can be saved and accessed together.